The Agency Model Is Broken. Here’s What Works Instead.

 • systems were small

-• change was slow
+• change velocity was low

 Back then:

-• handoff was manageable
+• handover was realistic

 • rewrites were cheap

-• vendor dependency was acceptable
+• vendor dependency was tolerated

 That world is gone.